-Erin will be the first Black woman ever elected to the Minnesota State Senate!
+Erin will be one of the first Black women and out LGBTQ women ever elected to the Minnesota State Senate!

 Erin Maye Quade is a former Minnesota State Representative who was first elected to the Minnesota House of Representatives in 2016.
 There, Rep. Maye Quade quickly established herself as a candid and fierce advocate for Minnesotans championing paid family leave; eliminating racial disparities; expanding access to affordable child care; ending childhood hunger; eliminating gun violence; fully funding public schools; and investing in treatment for mental health and substance use disorder.
 In 2018, Rep. Maye Quade founded the Childhood Hunger Caucus, a coalition of businesses, nonprofits and policymakers dedicated to ending childhood hunger in Minnesota.